portfedh/portfedh/README.md

 This is my [leetcode](https://leetcode.com/portfedh/) and my [codewars.](https://www.codewars.com/users/portfedh)

 - ⛏🔧 I’m currently working on:
-    - Automating the creation of financial reports to analyze companies using a value investing approach.
+    - Automating financial reports to analyze companies using a value investing approach.
-    - Automating investing and tax loss harvesting reports for my day-to-day work.
+    - Automating tax loss harvesting reports.
     - A telegram bot to send automatic reminders about recurring tasks.

-- 🌱 My current learning plan for 2023 is:
-    - Complete the 100Devs program.
+    - An ccess control system with a QR code reader.

 - 💬 Lets have a [coffeechat.](https://calendly.com/portfedh/cofee-chat)

 - 📫 You can also reach me at: portfedh@gmail.com